celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 It is important to note that a validator's `eNodeURL` is never shared among third parties, but directly published to specific peers.
 Therefore it is allowed for a validator to publish different external facing `eNodeURL` values to different validator peers.

+To clarify, the `eNodeURL` value itself is public, since it's used in the p2p network.
+What is NOT public, and the announce protocol helps in sharing among validators, is the _mapping_ between a validator and its `eNodeURL`.
+That is, p2p full nodes don't know (and should not know) if a peer is a validator or not.

 ## Terminology

 For the purpose of this specification, certain terms are used that have a specific meaning, those are: